-"Both rich and harmonious, this wine unfurls a generous tannic juice, backed by beautiful notes of blueberry, vanilla, spices, and menthol, as well as a touch of pastry brought about by aging in wood.
-The texture remains very silky, developing a magnificent mouthfeel, richness, and great persistence.
-A wine that is as powerful as it is elegant.
-(Guide Hachette 2025) - Aged in new French oak barrels, Dourthe N°1 is a round and complex wine whose tannins blend harmoniously with those of the wood.
-Rich, powerful and sunny, 2022 is undoubtedly a great vintage!
+“Both rich and harmonious, this wine offers a full-bodied, tannic structure, underpinned by lovely notes of blueberry, vanilla, spices, and menthol, as well as a hint of pastry-like sweetness from its oak aging.
+The texture remains very silky, developing magnificent depth on the palate, richness, and great length.
+A wine that is as powerful as it is elegant. ” (Guide Hachette 2025) - Aged in new French oak barrels, Dourthe N°1 is a round and complex wine whose tannins blend harmoniously with those of the wood.
+Rich, powerful, and sunny, 2022 is undoubtedly a great vintage!

-Buy your Dourthe wines at the best price in a private sale!
+Buy your Dourthe wines at the best prices in a private sale!

 Eye